CheeseyCake92/CheeseyCake92/README.md

 ## Funny bio
 > [!CAUTION]
 > **If you find NSFW content and ERP uncomfortable or are under 18, please look elsewhere.
-If you HAVE to contact me, plainly specify that you have no interest for NSFW content**
+If you HAVE to contact me, plainly specify that you have no interest for NSFW content and/or cannot look at it**

 Pronouns: She/Her